huan/docker-wxwork/README.md

 ## To-do List

-- [ ] Automatically install WeChat PC from .EXE installer when building the Dockerfile.
+- [ ] Automatically install WeChat Work from .EXE installer when building the Dockerfile.
 (Test Automation tools might be needed)
-- [ ] Monitor WeChat PC version publications so that we can publish the same version number of the docker image with it.
+- [ ] Monitor WeChat Work version publications so that we can publish the same version number of the docker image with it.

 ## FAQ